Christian Yelich Player Props: Brewers vs. Mets

 Christian Yelich At The Plate (2022)

-- Including the 154 games he played in last season, he hit a long ball in 14 of them (9.1%), leaving the yard in 2.1% of his trips to the dish.
+- Including the 154 games he logged a plate appearance in last season, he hit a home run in 14 of them (9.1%), going deep in 2.1% of his trips to home plate.

-- Yelich drove in a run in 43 games last year out of 154 (27.9%), including multiple RBIs in 6.5% of those games (10 times) and three or more RBIs on three occasions..
+- Yelich picked up an RBI in 43 games last season out of 154 (27.9%), including multiple RBIs in 6.5% of those games (10 times) and three or more RBIs on three occasions..

 - He scored in 73 of 154 games last year (47.4%), including scoring more than once in 14.9% of his games (23 times).